 We also made good use of the Trello system to manage the project, communicate progress with the client and deal wth feedback – something which we have been experimenting with over the last few months.

 The day after the launch, and with no promotion the site was already making sales.
-One month later, everything’s Copacectic!
+Since then everything’s continued to be Copacetic!

 Also, we now all have better haircuts.